cfjedimaster/raymondcamden2023/src/posts/2011/02/23/2011-02-22-Your-blog-needs.md

 2) A Contact page.
 You don't (and probably shouldn't) give out your email address.
 But provide a way for me to contact you.
 If I find a bug on your blog, or want to hire you, or whatever, I don't want to leave a comment on a random blog entry.

 3) A way to subscribe to comments.
-I <i>hate</i> it when I leave a comment some place and discover I have to refresh the view to see if there are any followups.
+I <i>hate</i> it when I leave a comment someplace and discover I have to refresh the view to see if there are any follow-ups.
 I'm almost to the point where I won't bother commenting if you are going to make me work to see replies.

 4) A way to subscribe to entries.
 This one I'm willing to be forgiven on.
-There are multiple services that will monitor RSS feeds fore you.
-But it's convenient if the blog itself will offer this.
+There are multiple services that will monitor RSS feeds for you.
+But it's convenient if the blog itself offers this.

 5) Oh yeah - and a RSS feed.
 And don't hide it.
 You should use the META tag browsers pick up on as well as a very nice and obvious RSS button/link/etc.